El Chavo Kart: Development

 El Chavo Kart was announced by Roberto Gómez Fernández, son of Mexican comedian and series creator Roberto Gómez Bolaños, known as "Chespirito", coinciding with Bolaños' 85th birthday in 2014, also the year of Bolaños' death.
 Voice actors from the animated series reprised their roles in the game.

 The game is developed with Unreal Engine 3, and features graphics that mimic the series' art style.
 Each character has different animations that appear in races when the player hits or jumps, or win a race.
 Also, the development team took more than two years to carry out, as also with the participation of about 150 people in the studio.

+Marketing

 The Brazilian version of the game (where it is given the title Chaves Kart) features Rio de Janeiro's Corcovado as the background image on the game's cover.
-The French version of the game (where it is also given the title Course avec Charlie) also features Toulouse's Pyrenees as the background image on the game's Xbox 360 cover.
+The French version of the game (where it is also given the title Course avec Charlie) also features Toulouse's Pyrenees as the background image on the game's Xbox 360 cove, Édgar vivar comes to Brazil in 2014 to promote the video game and the new maps.